-38For comparison, Table 3 in Appendix D shows the macro-moments for the model using the second-order approximation.
+37For comparison, Table 3 in Appendix C shows the macro-moments for the model using the secondorder approximation.
 The second-order approximation does a very good job at capturing the mean and standard deviation of aggregate output at both annual and quadrennial frequencies.
 It also performs well for skewness and kurtosis at an annual frequency, but less so at a quadrennial frequency.
 Basically, the quality of the approximation is worse for larger shocks and higher moments of output.
 Of course, whenever it is feasible to solve the model non-linearly, the fully nonlinear solution is preferable.
-However, even in these cases, our analytical pen-and-paper approach also sheds light on the mechanisms driving nonlinearities that would be lost were we to simply solve a series of nonlinear equations on a computer.
+However, our (pen and paper) approach also sheds light on the mechanisms driving nonlinearities that would be lost were we to simply solve a series of nonlinear equations on a computer.
 Furthermore, our sufficient statistics approach allows us to construct the second-order approximation without needing to fully specify the nonlinear model.